AnEmergentAntinomy/ModularTimesTables/README.md

 ShowSingleTable(c,r,n,style=solid) will plot out a single table line by line

-AnimateTimesTables(c,r,n,l,style=solid) will produce times tables and put each one as an individual frame in a gif
+AnimateTables(c,r,n,l,style=solid) will produce times tables and put each one as an individual frame in a gif

     c (the coefficient) is the number to multiply by r (the radius) determines the size of the circle